-Encouragingly, the legislation specifically includes the generation of income from land within the definition of ‘trade’ meaning BIR is potentially available on investments in property acquired to let for commercial or residential purposes.
+The legislation specifically includes the generation of income from land within the definition of ‘trade’ meaning BIR is potentially available on investments in property acquired to let for commercial or residential purposes.

 While the basic mechanics of the relief are a sensible realisation of the Government’s policy aims, the unwary non-dom investor could easily find themselves with a sizeable UK tax liability – the relief comes with specific anti-avoidance provisions designed to ensure that the relief cannot be abused.
 These anti avoidance provisions, when triggered, can potentially result in the amount invested being treated as a taxable remittance.

-However, despite the severity of the anti-avoidance rules and the need to remove funds from the UK after exiting an investment or make a qualifying reinvestment, this statutory relief provides enormous potential for non-doms who are correctly advised and use the relief in the way intended, i.e. for tax efficient access to UK business by non-doms while preserving clean capital for other UK costs.
+However, despite the scope of the anti-avoidance rules and the need to remove funds from the UK after exiting an investment or make a qualifying reinvestment, this statutory relief provides enormous potential for non-doms who are correctly advised and use the relief in the way intended, i.e. for tax efficient access to UK business by non-doms while preserving clean capital for other UK costs.